-The core of this movie was more about love, family, and friendship.
+The core of the movie Yesterday was more about love, family, and friendship.

 Ellie was Jack’s friend and manager for all his performances before he became famous.
 She always supported him in every way, but when Jack became a star, they start to have their struggles.

 Jack realizes that combining all the people he loves with the music industry is hard.
 Plus, the fact that it’s not even his own songs.